Credible

 Renovate your home

 Renovation projects — like adding a bedroom, remodeling the kitchen, and finishing the basement — could help boost your home’s market value.
-In turn, your home equity grows.
+In turn, your home equity grows — as long as you don’t finance the work by borrowing against your house.

-While you might not recoup all of the costs involved in a renovation project, homeowners get back 64% of the money they spend on average, according to Remodeling Magazine’s Cost vs. Value report.
+While you might not recoup all of the costs involved in a renovation project, homeowners typically get back most of the money they spend on average.

 Tip: Talk with a real estate agent or a contractor to figure out how to maximize your home’s potential.